-Magnetic metals belong in the group of compounds where pairwise coupling descriptions are usually inappropriate and, as indicated above, even when computational approaches to magnetic systems are successful in reproducing magnetic properties, a qualitative rationalization for the result is often elusive.
-Consequently, chemists' study of magnetic intermetallics and alloys has been comparatively moderate, despite these materials' potential for yielding new and interesting magnetic phenomena - from either a fundamental or practical perspective.
+Magnetic metals belong to the group of compounds where pairwise coupling descriptions are usually inappropriate and, as indicated above, even when computational approaches to magnetic systems are successful in reproducing magnetic properties, a qualitative rationalization for the result is often elusive.
+Consequently, chemists' study of magnetic intermetallics and alloys has been comparatively moderate, despite these materials' potential for yielding new and interesting magnetic phenomena-from either a fundamental or practical perspective.
 Intriguing and useful properties such as giant/colossal magnetoresistance and half metallicity are based on metallic magnetism.
 Chemical understanding and prediction of metallic magnetism in transition-metal intermetallics is challenging because of delocalization of d-electrons and complicated bonding pictures in the compounds.
 Unlike the case of magnetic semiconductors and insulators, the formal electron-counting scheme is not generally applicable due to the extensive metal-metal bonds that blur the boundary between valence and conduction bands.

 Over the years, the spin-density functional electronic band structure calculation method has been a predominant tool for description of those intermetallics by allowing electrons of different spins to have different spatial densities.
-In many cases, the predicted ground state and spin polarization density, the difference between the two different spin densities, from the spindensity functional calculations are consistent with experimental observations.
-However, mere calculations and experimental results is often not satisfactory, unless an apprehensible rationalization - an explanation couched in words and accessing physicochemical trends - is given. solid the physics In state community, Stoner condition derived in 1930s has been useful as well-defined guideline in а predicting spontaneous spin polarization by using Stoner exchange parameters calculated in 1970s through linear response theory (Figure 3.3).
-The concept of between numerical ferromagnetism in magnetic metals.
+In many cases, the predicted ground state and spin polarization density, the difference between the two different spin densities, from the spin-density functional calculations are consistent with experimental observations.
+However, mere agreement between numerical calculations and experimental results is often not satisfactory, unless an apprehensible rationalization-an explanation couched in words and accessing physicochemical trends-is given.
+In the solid-state-physics community, the Stoner condition derived in 1930s has been useful as a well-defined guideline in predicting spontaneous spin polarization by using Stoner exchange parameters calculated in 1970s through linear response theory (Fig. 3.3).
+The concept of "covalent magnetism" was devised in 1980s to reconcile the non-rigid band behavior of many magnetic metals.
+In solid-state chemistry, Dronskowski renewed theoretical interest in metallic magnetism five years ago when he suggested "antibonding conjecture" for the origin of ferromagnetism in magnetic metals.
 As he properly put it in 2004, however, a quantum chemical operational theory, intended to deliver semiquantitative signposts for the synthesis of new ferromagnets and antiferromagnets, is still needed at the beginning of the 21st century.
 More recently, a perturbational treatment of spin polarization within density functional theory provided atomic exchange parameters for atoms and hence allows chemists to understand spin polarization from atomic orbital point of view.
 Future theories of metallic magnetism will be required to "quantitatively" explain the non-rigid band behavior of magnetic metals, antiferromagnetism and non-collinear magnetism in the language of orbital interactions and also the relative stabilities of different magnetic ordering patterns.
 Connections to more strongly correlated systems and magnetic insulators can be pursued through unified theories of magnetic exchange interactions.

-Figure 3.3 Stoner's parameters have been validated by spinpolarization perturbational orbital theory (SP-POT) calculations.
+Fig. 3.3.
+Stoner's parameters have been validated by spin polarization perturbational orbital theory (SP-POT) calculations.